eth-brownie/brownie/docs/config.rst

     Defines the available networks.
 The following properties can be set:

     * ``host``: The address and port of the RPC API you wish to connect to.
 If using `Infura <https://infura.io/>`__, be sure to obtain and include your own network access token in the address.
-    * ``persist``: If set to true, information such as addresses that contracts are deployed at will be saved in the ``build/`` folder so they can be accessed the next time you run Brownie.
-See :ref:`persist`.
     * ``test-rpc``: Optional.
 If given, this command will be run in a shell when brownie is started.
 In this way you can initialize Ganache or another local environment automatically when Brownie starts.
     * ``gas_price``: The default gas price for all transactions.
 If left as false the gas price will be determined using ``web3.eth.gasPrice``.
     * ``gas_limit``: The default gas limit for all transactions.
 If left as false the gas limit will be determined using ``web3.eth.estimateGas``.